 The second pillar of Iman is to believe in the Angels created by Allah (SWT).
 To believe their existence despite you can’t see them.
 To understand that they are not god’s children as some may think.

-Unlike humans who are created from clay, the Angels are created from light.
-They were created before humans for the purpose of worshipping Allah Almighty and obey His commands only.
+Unlike humans who are created from clayand jinn who are created from smokeless fire, Angels are created from light.
+They were created before humans for the purpose of worshipping Allah Almighty and obeying His commands only.
 They don’t sleep, eat or suffer from illnesses.
 Allah Almighty says in Quran about the obedient Angels:

 Belief in the Angels is crucial, as they keep a record of our deeds.
-They also blowing the trumpet on judgment day, taking people’s souls (i.e. angel of death) and to be the keepers of heaven and hell.
+They also blew the trumpet on judgment day, taking people’s souls (i.e. angel of death), and being the keepers of heaven and hell.